 - How would you improve the overall study environment in your class?

 - Imagine that father of one of your students complained about something which is untrue.
 How would you react?
-What would you do?
+(What would you do?
+Did it happen to you before?)

 - What is your opinion about foreign language education at elementary school?

-- What do you consider as the toughest aspect of this job?
+- What do you consider the toughest aspect of this job?
+(Is there anything you hate about teaching?)

 - What games would you play with your students and why would you choose these games and not other one?